Winthrop University

 Winthrop University is a public university in Rock Hill, South Carolina, United States.
-It was founded in 1886 by David Bancroft Johnson, who served as the superintendent of Columbia, South Carolina schools.
+It was founded in 1886 by David Bancroft Johnson, who served as the superintendent of Columbia, South Carolina, schools.
 He received a grant from Robert Charles Winthrop, a philanthropist from Boston, Massachusetts, to establish the school.

 Since its inception, Winthrop has developed into a comprehensive university offering undergraduate and graduate degrees through five colleges and schools.
-It is classified among "Master's Colleges & Universities: Larger Programs".
-With approximately 6,000 students, it is the sixth largest university in South Carolina.
-The 100 acre main academic and residential campus is located in Rock Hill, 25 mi southwest of Charlotte, North Carolina and 71 mi north of Columbia, South Carolina.
+It is classified among "Master's Colleges and Universities: Larger Programs".
+With approximately 6,000 students, it is the sixth-largest university in South Carolina.
+The 100 acre main academic and residential campus is located in Rock Hill, 25 mi southwest of Charlotte, North Carolina, and 71 mi north of Columbia, South Carolina.

 Fielding athletic teams known as Winthrop Eagles, the university participates in the National Collegiate Athletic Association (NCAA) at the Division I level as a member of Big South Conference.
 The athletic program is known for its success in basketball, esports, soccer, tennis, and volleyball.

 History

-Winthrop University was founded In 1886, when the Peabody Education Board of Massachusetts, headed by Robert Charles Winthrop, provided $1,500 to form the Winthrop Training School for white women teachers.
-That year the school opened its doors to twenty-one students in Columbia, South Carolina.
-The school's name would change twice in quick succession, first to the South Carolina Industrial and Winthrop Normal College in 1891 and then to the Winthrop Normal and Industrial College of South Carolina in 1893, before moving to Rock Hill, its current home, in 1895.
+Winthrop University was founded in 1886, when the Peabody Education Board of Massachusetts, headed by Robert Charles Winthrop, provided $1,500 to form the Winthrop Training School for white women teachers.
+That year, the school opened its doors to 21 students in Columbia, South Carolina.
+The school's name changed twice in quick succession, first to the South Carolina Industrial and Winthrop Normal College' in 1891 and then to the Winthrop Normal and Industrial College of South Carolina in 1893, before moving to Rock Hill, its current home, in 1895.
 The school's name had changed to reflect its mission to prepare some students for industrial jobs.

 The college remained segregated until 1964, and became fully coeducational in 1974.
 With this change, the school's name changed to Winthrop College.
 Evolving from a training school to a college with a four-year full curriculum, it also developed a graduate division.
-1992 it changed its name to Winthrop University.
+In 1992, it changed its name to Winthrop University.